What is the Higher Education Act —and could it still lead to student loan forgiveness?

 The Higher Education Act allows the Secretary of Education to "compromise, waive, or release" federal student loans.
 Student debt relief has been provided to borrowers who are disabled, employed as teachers, or who could not complete an educational program because their institution of higher education closed, according to a report by the Congressional Research Service.

 "It's subject to federal regulatory review and comment.
-That's a much longer process," Major Garrett, chief Washington correspondent for CBS News, said.
-"When the president said it's going to take a while, they'll move as fast as they can — they can only move as fast as that regulatory process —which has very specific guidelines and hurdles— can go."
+That's a much longer process," CBS News chief Washington correspondent Major Garrett explained.
+"When the president said it's going to take a while, they'll move as fast as they can — they can only move as fast as that regulatory process, which has very specific guidelines and hurdles, can go."

 Under the Higher Education Act, the department took the first step and issued a notice for a public hearing.
 Following the hearing, it will being negotiated rule-making sessions in the fall, the White House said.